 Pens that are going along for the ride, to be used while you’re writing the Great American Novel in your Adirondack mountain retreat, will travel more happily if they’re empty.
 In a strong pen case is the best place for them to be; but you can also wrap them in tissue and pack them in hard plastic tubes of the kind sold for toothbrushes.
 You can also use the two-part tubes that some pen dealers ship their pens in, or you can even cut several lengths of PVC plumbing pipe.
 (Schedule 20, the lightest PVC pipe, is plenty sturdy for this use.)
 Wrap the pens in tissue or paper towel to keep them from rattling around in the tubes.

 If you need to carry extra ink, the best way is to seal it in a zip-lock plastic bag and pack it in the bottom of your carry-on luggage.
 Entrusting bottles of ink to the tender mercies of airport baggage handlers can be a recipe for disaster.
-Given the exigencies of today’s security-conscious airport environment, however, you might prefer to put your ink in your checked baggage.
-To do this with a very high degree of safety, ball the zip-lock bag up in two pairs of athletic socks (or three or four pairs of dress socks) before packing it toward the center of your suitcase.
+Given the exigencies of today’s security-conscious airport environment, however, you might want to put your ink in your checked baggage.
+Don’t.
+I have seen suitcases dropped from the cargo hold of a Boeing 747 to land on the concrete apron below.
+That's a distance of 23 feet.
+Glass bottles don’t like falling that far.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.